jmkendallbar/Eavesdropping-on-the-Brain-at-Sea/README.md

 # Eavesdropping-on-the-Brain-at-Sea

+This Github repository contains data, protocols, and analyses to support the associated manuscript:

+> **Kendall-Bar, J.M.,** Mukherji, R., Lopez, C., Nichols, J., Lozano, D.L., Pitman, J.K., Holser, R.H., Beltran, R., Schalles, M., Field, C.L., Johnson, S.P., Vyssotski, A.L., Costa, D.P.,
-## This Github repository contains data, protocols, and analyses to support the associated manuscript &quot;Eavesdropping on the brain at sea: Development of a surface-mounted system to detect weak electrophysiological signals from wild animals&quot;.
+Williams, T.M.
+(2021).
+Eavesdropping on the brain at sea: the development of a noninvasive technique to maximize the detection of weak electrophysiological signals from wild animals. *Journal of Animal Biotelemetry* (2022): https://doi.org/10.1186/s40317-022-00287-x

 Here is a table of contents to find what you are looking for:

-1. /data : folder with raw, processed, and summarized data
+1. /data 🗁: folder with raw, processed, and summarized data
-2. /scripts : folder with .R scripts and JMP reports
+2. /scripts 🗁: folder with .R scripts and JMP reports
-3. /figures : folder with figures generated from R and/or edited Illustrator
+3. /figures 🗁: folder with figures generated from R and/or edited Illustrator

 To get started:
 You can open the Eavesdropping-on-the-Brain-at-Sea.Rproj file to open the R project.
 Relative file paths should work from there!

-# Scripts
+# 🗁 Scripts

 ## **01\_Metadata.R**
  Run this first to get metadata for all seals.